Learning for Life

 - Personal, Social, Health, and Economic Education (PSHEE)

 - Study Skills

 - Beaumont Leys School Values and The British Values

 - Extra-Curricular Opportunities

-‘Learning for Life’ is key in developing our students’ knowledge, understanding and life skills that may not be covered in other subjects.
+‘Learning for Life’ is vital in enriching our students’ knowledge and understanding to complement their lessons across the school as well as to discuss areas that aren’t covered in other subjects.
 The faculty aims to prepare our students for life in, outside, and beyond Beaumont Leys School.

 The ‘Learning for Life’ curriculum aims to:

-- Promote good citizenship though topics on law and how the British Government functions, helping students understand situations they may hear about on the news or in conversations
+- Promote good citizenship and help students understand situations they may hear about on the news or in conversations